thaskoo/codeX_ReleaseOneNarrativeWorkbook/node-tutorial/README.md

 Run the program from the command line using: ```nodejs users.js```

 Run ```mocha``` from the command line.
 At least three tests should pass.

+You can use ```mocha --reporter spec``` to see details on which tests are passing and which not - you might need to scroll up.

 ## Modules